-Hallam led off the second half of the game, and Hallam led off the second half of the game, and with the wind now in their favour the Fosse improved in their play.
+Hallam led off the second half of the game, and with the wind now in their favour the Fosse improved in their play.
 In a few minutes they obtained a corner, and pressed for a bit.
 The ball was then taken along the Small Heath left, and centred.
-Wheldon teok it and put it through.
+Wheldon took it and put it through.
 It was disputed on the ground of off-side, but the referee allowed the point.
-From a long kick by Bailey E. Jehnson passed well to Webb, and a good chance seemed epen, but the shot was not equal to the socasion.
-Play quieted down somewhat in mid-field for a time.
+From a long kick by Bailey E. Johnson passed well to Webb, and a good chance seemed open, but the shot was not equal to the accasion.
+Play quisted down somewhat in mid-field for a time.
 The home team then pressed along the right wing, and Webb's play produced a corner.
-Herrod teak the kick, and placed the ball well in the centre.
-Nuttail put in a well-judged shot, and the ball passed through just below the bar.
-After more general play the Small Heath right wing ran up, and got on to the home goal line, but good defence by Bailey prevented further disaster.
-The homers returned to the attack, and obtained a corner off Jenkins.
-Webb sent in a straight shot, but Charaley saved easily.
-Hands then received a masty out on the nose from a mis judged back-kick, and had to leave the field for a few minutes.
-Fesse had another corner, which Herred dropped just before the goal.
-A fierce but short serimmage easued, but no score was effected.
-The Fessils were pressed beavily for a bit, and another goal was almost scored through Old leaving his position see far.
-Bailey was fortunately on the apot, and cleared in time.
-The visitors then had to assume the defensive, and a long shot from Herrod Nuttall put in a well-judged shot, and the ball passed assume the defensive, and a long shot from Herrod was missed by Chareley.
+Herrod teak the kick, and placed the ball well in the centre. ruttail put in a well-judged shot, and the ball passed through just below the bar.
+After more general play the Small Heath right wing ran up, and got on to the home goal line, but good defence by Bailey pre-vented further disaster.
+The homers returned to the attack, and obtained a corner off Jeakins.
+Webb sent in a straight shot, but Charsley saved easily.
+Hands then received a masty cut on the nose from a min judged back-kick, and had to leave the field for a few minutes.
+Feese had another corner, which Nuttall put in a well-judged shot, and the ball pas red dropped just before the geal.
+A fieroc but rt seriamage casued, but no score was effected.
+Fessils were pressed heavily for a bit, and ther geal was almost scored through Old leaving a too far.
+Bailey was fortunately on the cleared in time.
+The visitors then had to pot, and cleared in time. assume the defensive, and a long shot from Herrod was missed by Charsley.
 Bailey created a little diversion when, having the ball to himself, he cleverly ledged it in a tree, and a small bey had to assend to disledge it.
-Play was tamer for the remainder of the game with the exception of a brief attack by the Posse, in which Hufton put in a long shot, which struck thereas bar.
-The whistle blew for time directly afterwards.
-Final score:
+Play was tamer for the remainder of the game with the exception of a brief attack by the Pease, in which Hufton put in a long shot, which struck the cross bar.
+The whistle blew for time directly after wards.
+Final score :